chy111126/web3_auto_compounder/README.md

 ## Technical details

 For this auto-compounder, an expected cost will be estimated for doing the harvest-swap-LP minting and staking loop.
 If the currently-pending reward exceeds this expected cost by a certain factor (e.g. 10), the reinvesting loop will be invoked.
 The default time interval for this routine is every hour and it is configurable from a config file.
+The routine will also avoid exhausting the native token from the reinvesting loop such that it can sustain itself.

 ---